FAQ (Frequently Asked Questions)

 Do you take a cast or a mould?

 Our orthotics are NOT custom-made.
 That is the last thing we want to do!
 If we were to start with a copy of your bad foot we would start with all your misalignment.
 We want your foot to change.
 Regardless of the current shape of your foot (since it is wrong anyway) we provide your foot with the template for the perfect shape.
 With this bio-engineered balanced form we will work the muscle groups of the foot to adapt to the correct shape.
 On the other hand, we certainly do NOT say 'one size fits all'.
 On the contrary, we have dozens of different sizes so we can match the size of the bone structure of your feet.

 Why don't podiatrists sell them?

-Our orthotics are worn and sold by a wide variety of medical professionals who have recognised the shortcomings of custom-made orthotics.
+Our orthotics are worn and sold by a wide variety of medical professionals, including some podiatrists, who have recognised the shortcomings of custom-made orthotics.
 Enquiries from podiatrists are welcome.

 All feet are different.
 How can one shape be correct?

 Feet do come in all shapes and sizes, not because they should be, but as the result of a failing of the muscles!
 The bones are essentially the same shapes, but the feet are different shapes because the muscles, ligaments & tendons have pulled the bones into those shapes, or have let them fall into those shapes.
 The Step Forward shape was perfected over about 20 years of research, analysis and experimentation in the 1940's, 50's and 60's.
 It has proven to be successful during the decades of extensive use since.